Skip to content

 Step 3: Implement

-/ll:manage-issue handles the full implementation cycle: plan, implement, run tests, and mark the issue complete.
+/ll:manage-issue handles the full implementation cycle: research, plan, implement, run tests, and mark the issue complete.

 /ll:manage-issue bug fix BUG-001

-# → Plans → implements → runs tests → sets status: done in frontmatter
+# → Researches → plans → implements → runs tests → sets status: done in frontmatter

-When it finishes, the issue file remains in .issues/bugs/ with status: done in its frontmatter.
+When it finishes, the issue file remains in .issues/bugs/ with status: done in its frontmatter (the YAML metadata block at the top of the file).

 Step 4: Commit